 For GoPro and action camera users, everything you need is included (a GoPro to tripod mount, and a GoPro screw).
-All GoPro models are compatible, including the new GoPro HERO7 and GoPro Fusion 360 camera.
+All GoPro models are compatible, including the new GoPro HERO7 (find out why we love it here) and GoPro Fusion 360 camera.

 6. Use it as a hand grip for hard to reach areas

 The Tripod can also be used as a steady grip to capture unique or hard to reach pictures.
 Who wants their phone to slip out of their hands?
 In the picture above, the Tripod was used to safely hold the camera while leaning over a railing to capture a picture without the observatory deck in the shot.
 Play around with the position of the legs if you need to get the camera even further away.